mottalrd/personal-blog-11ty-base/content/index.md

 Currently, I’m a Chief Technology Officer at <a href="https://www.creditspring.co.uk">CreditSpring</a> where we are building an innovative interest-free lending product.

-When I am not working, I am probably going around with my Vespa or my Brompton.
+When I am not working, I am probably going around with my Brompton bike.
 I solve hard problems with gelato.